claire-west/svstudio-manual/docs/advanced/scripting.md

 Additionally, the following new properties are present on the attributes object:

+`strength`: array of numbers for phoneme strength scaling (0.2 to 1.8)

 `rIntonation`: `number` rap intonation (-0.5 to 0.5)

 `rTone`: `number` rap tone (semitones, from -5 to 1)